Thank You to Our Partners and Supporters

 For the first phase of this project, our community research team conducted in-person listening sessions to gather feedback from residents of multifamily affordable housing communities on the proposed set of code measures.
 Resident feedback was gathered to inform the code development process by listening to the lived experiences and input shared by those who will be directly impacted.

-Read the Full Report Here
+Read the Draft Code Here

 Read More of Our Research